andybega/andybega.github.io-old-version/_posts/2016-09-13-data-management.md

 |Missing values | Semi-bad | Bad |
 |Case missing | Bad | Good |

 In the end, we want all observations in our data to correspond with state system members and to have complete data.
-Conversely, if we militantly stick to the state system membership lists, we want no cases that should not be there.
+Conversely, if we militantly stick to the state system membership lists, we want no cases that should not be there according to the state system lists.
 Anything else is problematic.
-For country-year combinations that were in the state system and are missing values, we want to impute those.
-But cases that are missing even though we should have them in the data, like those four countries from before, and cases that are in the data even though they don't correspond to independent states, indicate that the data don't match the state system membership expectations.
+For country-year combinations that were in the state system and are missing values for one or more variables, we we may be able to impute.
+But cases that are missing even though we should have them in the data, like those four countries from before, and cases that are in the data even though they don't correspond to independent states, indicate that the data do not match the state system membership expectations.

 With this new categorization, here is a plot that checks both missing values and state system membership.
-The legend corresponds to the table above.
-The color scheme could use some help.
+The legend corresponds to the table above, although the color scheme could use some help.

 [![Missing plot with SS check]({{ site.url }}/content/2016/missing-plot-w-sscheck.png)]({{ site.url }}/content/2016/missing-plot-w-sscheck.png)

-A couple of things that stand out in this plot:
+A couple of things about the data that stand out now, in this plot:

 - Most countries have one leading year of data that shouldn't be there.
 Maybe this was done so that lagged variables would not be missing for the first year.
 Twenty-nine countries do not have a leading year of data however.
 - Several countries conversely are missing their first year.